DilayGedik/Microfluidic-Y-channel-Flow-and-Particle-Tracking/README.md

 This is a reduced order 2D engineering model, not a full computational fluid dynamics solver.
 It is designed for rapid experimentation, portfolio demonstration, and early design exploration.
-A publication-grade model would normally solve the Navier-Stokes equations on a meshed geometry and include mesh convergence and validation studies.
+A publication grade model would normally solve the Navier-Stokes equations on a meshed geometry and include mesh convergence and validation studies.